Project Management: 31 best techniques, practices, and tools

 - The Capacity Buffer — i.e. the one that ensures additional resources are available in the case of unexpected issues with the budget.

-- Companies where each team works on one project only, without any overlaps in resources
+- Companies where each team works on one project only, without any overlaps in resource

 - Teams who have trouble keeping up with deadlines

-Extreme Project Management (XPM), as its name suggests, is a project management technique made for complex and fluctuating projects — i.e. projects that require an extreme approach in their management.
+Extreme Project Management (XPM), as its name suggests, is a project management technique made for complex and fluctuating projects — i.e. projects that frequently change and require an extreme approach in their management.

 - Projects with a low possibility for failure